kirilenkobm/DirExplorer/Plans.md

 * ~~Settings - apply after close immediately~~ -> added settings observer
 * ~~Fix and order view updates~~
-* ~~BUG: sometimes just does not update dir content view, updating State and AddressBar~~ -> probably no longer an issue
+* ~~BUG: sometimes just does not update dir content view, updating State and AddressBar~~

-* ~~Fix extension filter -> now does not affect anything~~
 * AppState: implement a better current path breakdown
-* Fix bug with back and forward for archives
 * Table view: sorting -> only after I fix view updates

-* README and documentation
-* BUG: resizing icon view
+* Adaptive grid view
 * BUG: filter crashes if I insert "?"
-* Detach logic from UI entirely
+* BUG: quit zip directory which is not yet unpacked
+* ~~Fix bug with back and forward for archives~~
+  * Subtask: cleanup temp zips which are no longer in the history
+* ~~Fix extension filter -> now does not affect anything~~
 * ~~Fix filesystem listener~~
 * ~~Entity select on one click, open on two~~
   * ~~In tables~~